Red-F0x/acf-inc-ref/README.md

 void main()
 {
   SomeType st {};
-  // make something with st ...
+  // do something with st ...

   json_stream js;
   js << st; // this should serialise c++ object to json one